playfulprogramming/playfulprogramming/content/20jasper/posts/javascript-holes-and-tolls/index.md

 ---
 {
-  title: 'JavaScript Holes and Tolls (on performance)',
+  title: 'JavaScript Holes and Tolls (On Performance)',
-  description: "Compiler optimizations that you shouldn't worry about but are cool",
+  description: "Compiler optimizations that you shouldn't worry about but are cool.",
-  published: '2025-02-21T00:00:00.000Z',
+  published: '2025-03-11',
   tags: ['chrome', 'javascript'],
   originalLink: 'https://jacobasper.com/blog/javascript-holes-and-tolls/'
 }